MobiSurvStd/MobiSurvStd/docs/src/format/persons.md

 - **Type:** String
 - **Guarantees:**
   - If `professional_occupation` is *not* `"student"`, then the value is null.
-  - The study special location intersects with the study detailed zone, draw zone, and INSEE zone (only checked if the zones are known).
   - If `study_only_at_home` is true, then the value is null.

 ### `study_detailed_zone`